wiplash742000/Masters_Thesis_Automated_Detection_of_COVID_19_Using_GANs_and_CNNs/README.md

 ## NOTES
 + The papers within the literature review folder were not written by me but by their respective authors
 + Many of the images within the thesis images folder were not created by me but belong to their respective creators(cited in thesis)
++ Datasets were not compiled by me original sources cited in thesis